-(a) Upon receiving a petition alleging a person to be a person requiring treatment, the court shall set a day and time for the hearing.

-- (1) If the person alleged to be a person requiring treatment does not have an attorney, the court shall immediately appoint an attorney for the person. - (2) If a copy of a mental health evaluation is not attached to the petition at the time it is filed, the court shall immediately order a mental health evaluation of the person as provided by Section 305 of this Title.

-(b) If the court deems it necessary, or if the person alleged to be a person requiring treatment demands, the court shall schedule the hearing on the petition as a jury trial to be held within one hundred twenty (120) hours or five (5) days of the demand, excluding weekends and holidays, or within as much additional time as is requested by the attorney of such person upon good cause shown.

-(c) The court, at the hearing on the petition, shall determine by clear and convincing evidence whether the person is a person requiring treatment.

-(1) The court shall take evidence and make findings of fact concerning the person's competency to consent to or refuse the treatment that may be ordered, including, but not limited to, the consumer's right to refuse medication.

-- (2) If a jury trial is not demanded, the court may receive as evidence and act upon the affidavits of the licensed mental health professionals who evaluated the person and the mental health evaluation. - (3) When the hearing is conducted as a jury trial, the petitioner and any witness in behalf of the petitioner shall be subject to cross-examination by the attorney for the person alleged to be a person requiring treatment.
-The person alleged to be a person requiring treatment may also be called as a witness and cross-examined.

-(d) After the hearing, when the court determines that the person is not a person requiring treatment, the court shall dismiss the petition and, if the person is being detained, order the person to be discharged from detention.

-(e) After the hearing, when the court determines the person to be a person requiring treatment, the court shall order the person to receive the least restrictive treatment consistent with the treatment needs of the person and the safety of the person and others.
+- (a) Upon receiving a petition alleging an individual to be a person requiring treatment, the Court shall set a day and time for the hearing. - (1) If the individual alleged to be a person requiring treatment does not have an attorney, the Court shall immediately appoint an attorney for the person. - (2) If a copy of a mental health evaluation is not attached to the petition at the time it is filed, the Court shall immediately order a mental health evaluation of the person as provided by Section 305 of this Title. - (b) If the Court deems it necessary, or if the individual alleged to be a person requiring treatment demands, the Court shall schedule the hearing on the petition as a jury trial to be held within one hundred twenty (120) hours or five (5) days of the demand, excluding weekends and holidays, or within as much additional time as is requested by the attorney of such person upon good cause shown. - (c) The Court, at the hearing on the petition, shall determine by clear and convincing evidence whether the individual is a person requiring treatment. - (1) The Court shall take evidence and make findings of fact concerning the individual's competency to consent to or refuse the treatment that may be ordered, including, but not limited to, the person's right to refuse medication. - (2) If a jury trial is not demanded, the Court may receive as evidence and act upon the affidavits of the licensed mental health professionals who evaluated the person and the mental health evaluation. - (3) When the hearing is conducted as a jury trial, the petitioner and any witness in behalf of the petitioner shall be subject to cross-examination by the attorney for the individual alleged to be a person requiring treatment.
+The individual alleged to be a person requiring treatment may also be called as a witness and cross-examined. - (d) After the hearing, when the Court determines that the individual is not a person requiring treatment, the Court shall dismiss the petition and, if the individual is being detained, order the person to be discharged from detention. - (e) After the hearing, when the Court determines the individual to be a person requiring treatment, the Court shall order the individual to receive the least restrictive treatment consistent with the treatment needs of the individual and the safety of the person and others.